tinacms/tina.io/content/blog/tina-is-in-beta.md

 author: James Perkins
 last_edited: '2021-07-27T15:22:06.367Z'
 ---
 The team at Tina has been working hard since June 2nd when we launched Tina Cloud.
 We took all your feedback and thoughts and iterated to make huge improvements to the product.
-The Alpha release contained the core product yet we knew we had some features we wanted to add immediately, including a simplified integration path.
+The alpha release contained the core product yet we knew we had some features we wanted to add immediately, including a simplified integration path.

-We are pleased to announce that Tina is in Beta!
-If you are excited as we are you can get started by [signing up](https://app.tina.io/register), but I'd love you to stick around and hear about the team's vision, lessons learned, and what we have added.
+We are pleased to announce that Tina is in beta!
+If you are excited as we are you can get started by [signing up](https://app.tina.io/register).
+But first, I'd love for you to stick around and hear about the team's vision, lessons learned, and what we have added.

 //Scott thoughts here?

-## Lessons learned
+## Lessons Learned

-We learned a lot during our Alpha, which allowed us to drive the product forward.
-Here is a summary of the things we learned:
+We learned a lot during our alpha, which allowed us to drive the product forward.

-- It took people a lot longer than we expected to make their first commit using Tina.
-At the beginning on average, it was over 8 hours, this signaled that even our starter took too long to set up.
+- It took a lot longer than we expected to make their first commit using Tina.
+At the beginning on average, it was over 8 hours.
+This signaled to us that even our starter took too long to set up.
-- Our user base had a lot of questions after using our starter, mostly surrounding content modeling, and our documentation didn't answer them.
+- You had a lot of questions after using our starter, mostly surrounding content modeling, and our documentation didn't answer them.
 - Tina could be used in Production on large sites, and both developers and content writers loved it.
 - Creating a [Discord](https://discord.gg/njvZZYHj2Q) allowed us to give and receive real-time feedback, which allowed us to add features, fix bugs, and get people unstuck quickly.

-## What does being in Beta mean for you?
+## What Does Being Beta Mean for You?

-The team and I believe that our product combines a fantastic developer and content creator experience into a single product, the update from Alpha to Beta is so large that I wanted to write a short paragraph about each part.
+We believe that our product combines a fantastic developer and content creator experience into a single product.
+The update from alpha to beta is so large that I wanted to write a short paragraph about each part.
 Below is a list of each update, feel free to click on it to take you to the long-form update:

 - [Better Documentation](#better-documentation)